alictai/comp20-atai/status_dom/README.txt

 	Messages are displayed in the "Updates" section.
 	The latest update message is displayed first.
 	The message is formatted to specifications.
+	Messages are stored in local storage
-All pages pass the official HTML5 specification and CSS validation found on w3.org.
+	Messages are redisplayed (from local storage) on return to the page All pages pass the official HTML5 specification and CSS validation found on w3.org.